descarteslabs/descarteslabs-python/README.md

 ### Catalog

 - The default `geocontext` for image objects no longer specifies a `resolution` but rather a `shape`, to ensure that default rastering preserves the original data and alignment (i.e. no warping of the source image).
+- The `Blob.upload` and `Blob.upload_data` methods now return `self`, so they can be used in a fluent style.
+- As with `resolution`, you can now pass a `crs` parameter to the rastering methods (e.g. `Image.ndarray`, `ImageCollection.stack`, etc.) to override the `crs` of the default geocontext.

+### Compute

+- A bevy of fixes to the client.

 ## [2.0.0rc2] - 2023-04-19